christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 board.close()                   # close the connection to the board
 ```

 If this does not work, you need to tell the library which port the Arduino is connected to.
 You do this by passing the port name to the Arduino constructor.
-A variable `PORT_NAME` is used here.
-You must update the value to correspond to the correct port on your computer.
+A variable `PORT_NAME` is used here, whose value you must update to correspond to the correct port on your computer.
 You can find the port by following [these instructions](Finding_USB_Port_Name.md).

 ```python
 #PORT_NAME = 'COM3'                   # example of Windows port name